 The fair value of our acquisition-related contingent consideration liability is revalued each quarter to its estimated fair value, and changes are recorded in earnings of the period.
 Changes in fair value are primarily a result of actual sales volume and EBITDA results of Enovation Controls for the period as well as changes in the probabilities of estimated future sales volume and EBITDA results of Enovation Controls.
-During the second quarter of 2017 the fair value of the liability increased by \$8.2 million over the final acquisition date fair value estimate of \$41.4 million, to \$49.6 million.
+During the second and third quarters of 2017 the fair value of the liability increased by \$8.2 and \$0.7 million, respectively, over the final acquisition date fair value estimate of \$41.4 million, to \$50.2 million as of September 30, 2017.